-We adopted ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, on December 29, 2019 the first day of our fiscal 2020.
-The ASU required a cumulative-effect adjustment to the statement of financial position as of the date of adoption.
-Periods prior to the adoption that are presented for comparative purposes are not adjusted.
-Based on our analysis of historical and anticipated collections of trade receivables the impact of adoption of Topic 326 was insignificant.
-Our trade accounts receivable are presented net of allowance for credit losses, which were insignificant at December 26, 2020 and December 28, 2019.
+Our trade accounts receivable are presented net of an allowance for credit losses, which is determined in accordance with the guidance provided by ASC Topic 326, Financial Instruments-Credit Losses ("ASC 326").
 Our customers include semiconductor manufacturers and semiconductor test subcontractors throughout many areas of the world.
-While we believe that our allowance for credit losses is adequate and represents our best estimate at December 26, 2020, we will continue to monitor customer liquidity and other economic conditions, including the impact of the COVID-19 pandemic, which may result in changes to our estimates regarding expected credit losses.
+While we believe that our allowance for credit losses is adequate and represents our best estimate at December 25, 2021, we will continue to monitor customer liquidity and other economic conditions, including the impact of the COVID-19 pandemic, which may result in changes to our estimates regarding expected credit losses.

 Inventories - Inventories are stated at the lower of cost, determined on a first-in, first-out basis, or net realizable value.
 Cost includes labor, material and overhead costs.
-Determining market value of inventories involves numerous estimates and judgments including projecting average selling prices and sales volumes for future periods and costs to complete and dispose of inventory.
+Determining the net realizable value of inventories involves numerous estimates and judgments including projecting average selling prices and sales volumes for future periods and costs to complete and dispose of inventory.
 As a result of these analyses, we record a charge to cost of sales in advance of the period when the inventory is sold when estimated market values are below our costs.
-Charges to cost of sales for excess and obsolete inventories totaled \$8.1 million in 2020.
-Included in this amount is \$2.1 million of inventory charges related to the decision to end manufacturing of certain of our semiconductor test handler products associated with the integration of Xcerra.
-Charges to cost of sales for excess and obsolete inventories totaled \$4.8 million in 2019.
-Included in this amount is \$0.7 million of inventory charges related to the decision to end manufacturing of certain of Xcerra's semiconductor test handler products.
-Charges to cost of sales for excess and obsolete inventories totaled \$10.8 million in 2018.
-Included in this amount is \$9.4 million of inventory charges related to the decision to end manufacturing of certain of Xcerra's semiconductor test handler products.
+Charges to cost of sales for excess and obsolete inventories totaled \$7.1 million in 2021.
+Included in this amount are inventory charges related to the decision to end manufacturing of certain of our semiconductor test handler products associated with the integration of Xcerra which were not significant in 2021.
+Charges to cost of sales for excess and obsolete inventories totaled \$8.1 million in 2020 and included \$2.1 million of inventory charges related to the decision to end manufacturing of certain of certain of our semiconductor test handler products associated with the integration of Xcerra.
+Charges to cost of sales for excess and obsolete inventories totaled \$8.1 million in 2020 and included \$2.1 million of Xcerra.
+Charges to cost of sales for excess and obsolete inventories totaled \$4.8 million in 2019 and included \$0.7 million of inventory charges related to the decision to end manufacturing of certain of Xcerra's semiconductor test handler products.